-- Offer a school lunch program with menus that meet the meal patterns and nutrition standards established by the U.S. Department of Agriculture (USDA) and the Mississippi Department of Education, Office of Child Nutrition Programs. - Promote participation in school meal programs to families and staff. - Operate all Child Nutrition Programs with school foodservice staff who are properly qualified according to current professional standards (Mississippi Board of Education Policy, Code 2001). - Follow State Board of Education policies on competitive foods and extra food sales (Mississippi Board of Education Policy, Code 2002). - Include goals for nutrition promotion, nutrition education, physical activity and other school-based activities to promote student wellness. - Implement Nutrition Standards as adopted by the State Board of Education in accordance with the Mississippi Healthy Students Act (State Board of Education Policy 4011), - □ Healthy food and beverage choices:
+- Offer a school lunch program with menus that meet the meal patterns and nutrition standards established by the U.S. Department of Agriculture and the Mississippi Department of Education, Office of Child Nutrition Programs. - Offer school breakfast and snack programs (where approved and applicable) with menus that meet the meal patterns and nutrition standards established by the U. S. Department of Agriculture and the Mississippi Department of Education, Office of Child Nutrition Programs. - Promote participation in school meal programs to families and staff. - Operate all Child Nutrition Programs with school foodservice staff who are properly qualified according to current professional standards (Mississippi Board of Education Policy, Code 2001). - Follow State Board of Education policies on competitive foods and extra food sales (Mississippi Board of Education Policy, Code 2002). - Include goals for nutrition promotion, nutrition education, physical activity and other school-based activities to promote student wellness.